 The last thing you can do to get rid of negative thoughts is to focus on doing what you love.
 Everyone has a hobby or something that they enjoy doing.

-For me, blogging and creating content is what I love and while I’m doing those things my mind isn’t running all over the place.
-I noticed that most of my negative thoughts creep in when I’m laying down in the quiet with nothing to do.
-I love keeping myself busy and doing things that make me feel good!
+For me, blogging and creating content is what I love, and while I’m doing those things my mind isn’t running all over the place.
+Most of my negative thoughts creep in when I’m laying down in the quiet with nothing to do.
+I enjoy keeping myself busy and doing things that make me feel good!

-What tips do you follow to help yourself overcome negative thoughts?
-What tips would you give to someone else?
+What tips do you follow to help yourself get rid of negative thoughts?